xorasan/dewaan-docs/Synchronizer.md

 # Synchronizer

 Synchronizer lets you sync objects between the client & the server on the same node.
-It is built on top of the Network API (sync+intercept+get).
+It is built on top of the Network API (sync+intercept+get) & Sockets API (emit).
 With it, you can focus on your Addon's logic, instead of the sync logic.

 ## Primary Use Case